npolyak/NP.ViewModelInterfaces/README.md

 # NP.ViewModelInterfaces
-The purpose of this project is to provide non-visual interfaces to some visual object so that they can be used in non-Visual (view model) projects
+The purpose of this project is to provide non-visual interfaces to some visual objects.

+These interfaces can be used in non-Visual (view model) projects to control some visual functionality.